MileHacker Logo

 • Do not hesitate to ask locals for directions or route advice.

-• Always be aware of your surroundings, particularly in busy places.
+• Always pay attention to what's around you, particularly in busy places.

 Taxi & Rental Car Advice